 2. Lake Mead

 Access over 390 surface acres of water, and join avid anglers from all over the state.
 Lake Mead brings people together.
 It’s the type of lake where novice and experienced anglers can have fun catching trout, sunfish, catfish, and crappie.
 You’ll never have to worry about there being enough fish.
 Lake Mead is always a hot spot thanks to its class-a management.
 Every single Friday, the state releases rainbow trout by Willow Beach.

 3. Eagle Valley Reservoir

 Are you looking for a family-friendly fishing spot with wildlife?
-Then use the modern amenities at Eagle Valley Reservoir.
+One that has rainbow trout, tiger trout (brown trout x brook trout hybrid), and brown trout?
+Then use the modern amenities at Eagle Valley Reservoir in Spring Valley State Park.
 There are fire pits, pristine bathrooms, campsites, showers, shade ramadas, and a library.
 It’s a must-see location if you’ve never been to Nevada before.
 You’ll be able to sit on the shoreline or fish off the dock.
 You’ll also spot a lot of wildlife.

 4. East Walker River